-Pace thanks the members of the Transportation, Housing and Urban Development and Related Agencies Subcommittee of the U.S. House of Representatives Appropriations Committee for their support of public transit funding in Thursday’s markup of the FY23 Appropriations bill.
+Pace thanks the members of the Illinois Congressional delegation for their support of public transit funding in the recently enacted FY23 Appropriations bill.
 Congress’s recognition of the importance of transit is critical as the nation emerges from the pandemic, as shown by the Subcommittee’s funding of transit programs at the record levels called for in the Infrastructure Investment and Jobs Act.

-In particular, Pace expresses our appreciation to the sponsors of Community Project Funding, which was submitted on behalf of Pace and our riders and included in the legislation passed by the Subcommittee:
+In particular, Pace expresses our appreciation to the sponsors of Community Project Funding.
+A total of five projects were submitted by U.S. House members on behalf of Pace and our riders and were included in the final legislation:

 - Congressman Sean Casten, for five electric paratransit buses for Pace’s River Division in Elgin.
 These new vehicles will help Pace expedite our transition to a zero-emission fleet while reducing pollution in the Elgin area.